-5.3 Provide freight movement data and mapped areas of freight movement trends to State and federal agencies, land use development proponents and members of the public as needed.
-Data or maps emailed to interested parties and list of requests 6/30/2024 5.4 Provide parcel, land use and zoning data to local, state and regional agencies, land GIS data or maps emailed to interested parties use development proponents and members of the public as needed.
-Quarterly
+5.3 Provide freight movement data and mapped areas of freight movement trends to Data or maps emailed to interested parties and list of 6/30/2024 state and federal agencies, land use development proponents and members of the requests public as needed.
+5.4 Provide parcel, land use and zoning data to local, state and regional agencies, land GIS data or maps emailed to interested parties Quarterly use development proponents and members of the public as needed.